decred/dcrbounty/src/content/en/news/status-update6.md

 [dcrd memory exhaustion via unbounded knownAddresses map](https://github.com/decred/dcrd/pull/1683)

+All bug reporters are given the chance to be listed in the hall of fame, and we are happy to welcome Aaron Hook who discovered the issue above.
+Thanks for participating Aaron!

 With this update, all security issues identified via the bounty program have been made public.